ka8725/ka8725.github.com/_posts/2022-05-03-financial-plan-on-postgresql.md

 ### The plan as a table

-Generating the plan can be done within one SQL query that generates a table with columns: Month, Income, Expenses, Profit, Accumulative Profit.
+Generating the plan can be done within one SQL query that generates a table with columns: Month, Income, Expenses, Profit, Cumulative Profit.
 A row represents calculations for a specific month.
 There are as many rows as months - 12.

 To generate 12 rows that represent a month number we can use a series: